 It looks like crossing fingers works because I arrived on a perfectly warm, dry morning which got better and better as the day went on, and not just because of the weather.
 Photographing this wedding was the perfect example of chilled, relaxed and charming.
 Just like the couple.

 Oxenfoord Castle is a beautiful place for a wedding.
-Not far from Edinburgh it has all the grander one would expect from a castle location but a very homely feel too.
+Not far from Edinburgh it has all the grandeur one would expect from a castle location but a very homely feel too.
 It’s set within some very beautiful scenery and with its grand ballroom and large library it has the perfect spaces for a wedding.
 Sarah and Jamie’s plans used the space perfectly.

 I particularly remember how nice their guests were too.
 And energetic.
 I think it’s fair to say Sarah and Jamie were surrounded by people who love them a lot.
 They have a wonderful community of family and friends and it was special to be included within it.